Connections-Business-Directory/Connections/README.txt

 [Complete Changelog can be found here.](https://connections-pro.com/changelog/)

+= 9.4.5 02/17/2020 =
+* TWEAK: Change the default map tile provider from Wikimedia to OSM for the address geocoding in the admin.

 = 9.4.4 02/07/2020 =
 * TWEAK: Set OpenStreetMap Tile Server URL to https.
 * TWEAK: Set Wikimedia OpenStreetMap Tile Server URL to https.